milankinen/ffux/README.md

 In complex applications, dependencies are inevitable.
 Normal Flux implementations use signals and publish-subscribe to resolve this.
-This method provides extremely loose coupling but it has a major drawback: when dependencies become more complex, their management becomes chaotic and unpredictable because causations are not visible, thus there are high possibility to introduce e.g. cyclic dependencies.
+This method provides extremely decoupled components but it has a major drawback: when dependencies become more complex, their management becomes chaotic and unpredictable because causations are not visible, thus there are high possibility to introduce e.g. cyclic dependencies.